AdobeDocs/experience-platform.en/help/edge/fundamentals/datastreams.md

 >
 >Sandboxes are virtual partitions in Adobe Experience Platform that allow you to isolate your data and implementations from others in your organization.
 Once a datastream is created, its sandbox cannot be changed.
 For more details about the role of sandboxes in Experience Platform, see the [sandboxes documentation](../../sandboxes/home.md).

-The settings listed here enable you to send data to Adobe Experience Platform.
+This service controls whether and how data is sent to Adobe Experience Platform.

 ![Adobe Experience Platform settings block](../images/datastreams/platform-config.png)